-So to be clear... migraines are not psychological, they are biological (chemical reaction in the brain) but your emotional reactions, the psychological, can also have an impact.
+So to be clear... migraine disease is not psychological, it is biological (a chain of chemical reactions in the brain) but your emotional reactions, the psychological, can definitely have or cause an impact.

 Face to face or online migraine pain counselling is a great way to help you deal with your ruthless migraine attacks and their impacts.
 Coping skills you learn now will benefit you for your entire lifetime.

-The internet provides us with a whole other set of options now.
-The online option means you can get help right from the comfort of your own home.
+The internet provides us with a lot of options now.
+Choosing the online option means you can get help right from the comfort of your own home.

 If privacy, confidentiality and getting some guidance and support are important to you - read on to find out how easy (and affordable) this online option can be.
 Keep reading for what's free too.